 Exit planning is a lot like preparing to climb Mount Everest; few people can do it on their own, and even less succeed.

 Have you ever heard of the saying, “jack of all trades and master of none?”
-The saying can be applied to the exit planning, meaning no one is an expert in all aspects of this process.
+The saying can be applied to exit planning, meaning no one is an expert in all aspects of this process.

 However, several key business advisors can guide you through the succession planning process.
 Ensuring you walk away feeling confident that you made the best decisions for both you and your business.
 Wondering who the key business advisors are that we recommend as you start exit planning?
 Read on!